 Azure Table storage overview

-The content in this article applies to the original basic Azure Table storage.
-However, there is now a premium offering for Azure Table storage in public preview that offers throughput-optimized tables, global distribution, and automatic secondary indexes.
-To learn more and try out the new premium experience, please check out Azure Cosmos DB: Table API.
+The content in this article applies to the original Azure Table storage.
+However, there is now a premium offering for table storage, the Azure Cosmos DB Table API that offers throughput-optimized tables, global distribution, and automatic secondary indexes.
+To learn more and try out the premium experience, please check out Azure Cosmos DB Table API.